substance/document/README.md

 };

-// Annotations are maintained externally. var annotations = new Annotations(document);
+// Annotations are maintained externally. var annotations = new Annotations(doc);

 annotations.add(commentOnSection);
 ```

 Side note: Once you initialize an annotation object on a document it listens for document updates and updates annotations accordingly.
 E.g. if a node is deleted etc. The crucial point here is that the document doesn't know anything about its annotations, they're kept fully external.
+Annotations always belong to the head version of a document, and get updated if the head changes.